moskytw/tacit/README.rst

 Tacit
 =====

-It provides an useful function, ``tac``, which lets you read lines in a file from the end.
+It provides the useful function, ``tac``, which lets you read lines from end of file.
 It works like the ``tac`` command in the shell.

-It reads file into a fixed buffer and yields lines orderly, so it is comportable to use on big file. (ex. large log)
+It reads file into a fixed buffer and yields lines orderly, so it is comportable to use on big file, e.g., large log.

 Installation
 ------------